 Does this mean we live every day taking count of every sin?
 Absolutely not.
 It is for freedom that Christ has set us free.
 Our sin debt has already been paid by the finished work of the cross.
 Instead, we abide in the Vine and live in awareness of the Sovereign Lord who wrecks our hearts with His uncontainable love, mercy, and grace and all we want to do is please Him.
 “If you love me, you will keep my commandments.”
 (John 14:15)

 We love Him because He first loved us and His regenerating power helps us to live as He wants.
 His love is the greatest motivation for change.
 It’s not given in exchange for our effort, rather progressive Christ-likeness is a result of His great love for us.
 It’s because of His love for us that humbled and repentant hearts are cleansed.

 God gives more grace to the humble, empowering us to align with His Word and His heart.
-His grace is sufficient and His power is perfected in our weaknesses helping us to live by every Word that comes from His mouth: His plumb line.
+His grace is sufficient and His power is perfected in our weaknesses helping us to live by every Word that comes from His mouth.